Governors Annual Statement

 Future plans for governors

-During the autumn term of the 2019/20 school year, we will work with the head teacher and the school’s senior leadership team to set the school’s development plan.
+During the autumn term of the 2023-2024 school year, we will work with the Headteacher and the school’s senior leadership team to set the school’s strategic development plan.
 This sets out our targets and aspirations for the year ahead.

 We will continue to monitor the curriculum and ensure it is further developed throughout the school.
-We will continue a particular focus on raising reading standards above the national average.
+We will continue a particular focus on raising writing standards above the national average.

 Securing outstanding outcomes for all our children remains our ultimate goal and we will continue to work closely with teaching staff to ensure Pupil Premium and Sports grants are spent effectively and that interventions for disadvantaged children have a positive impact on their achievements and that sporting programmes have a great impact on pupils' fitness, health and wellbeing.

-Safeguarding children will remain a priority and our focus will be on emotional and mental wellbeing and e-safety.
+Safeguarding children will remain a priority and our focus continues to be on emotional and mental wellbeing, including online safety.

-We will continue to strengthen our links within the community by showcasing our pupils’ talents for sports, music, art and literature outside school.
+We will continue to strengthen our links within the community by showcasing our pupils’ talents for sports, music, art and literature outside school, as well as enriching the children's experiences to develop their cultural capital.

 We will continue to equip our children for a Modern Britain by promoting values such as democracy, the law, liberty, respect and tolerance as set down by the government.
 These sit alongside our own school values of creativity and curiosity, independence, respect and co-operation.